emacs-exordium/exordium/README.md

 ### Updates

-To update the config, do <kbd>M-x update-config</kbd>.
-This command pulls from github and recompiles everything.
+To update Exordium, do <kbd>M-x update-config</kbd>.
+This command pulls from Github and recompiles everything.
 Restart Emacs after that.

 Melpa packages are not updated automatically: you can do it with <kbd>M-x package-list-packages</kbd>, then "U".